Jon Huntsman Jr.: Governor of Utah

 The Utah Taxpayers Association estimates that "tax cuts from 2005 to 2007 totaled $407 million."
 Huntsman proposed eliminating the corporate franchise tax for small businesses making less than $5 million.
 During his term as governor, he was successful in having Utah replace its progressive income tax with a top rate of 7%, with a flat tax of 5%; cut the statewide sales tax rate from 4.75% to 4.65% and sales tax on unprepared food from 4.70% to 1.75%; and raise motor vehicle registration fees.
 He proposed a 400% increase in cigarette taxes, but the measure was never signed into law.
 In 2008, he successively proposed tax credits for families purchasing their own health insurance, as well as income tax credits for capital gains and solar projects.

 During Huntsman's administration, the state budget rose from $8.28 to 11.57 billion.

 Huntsman supported cap and trade policies, and as governor, signed the Western Climate Initiative.
 He also supported an increase in the federal minimum wage.
 He also cut some regulations, including Utah's very strict alcohol laws.
 In 2007, he signed into law the Parent Choice in Education Act, which he said was "the largest school-voucher bill to date in the United States.
 This massive school-choice program provides scholarships ranging from $500 to $3000 to help parents send their children to the private school of their choice.
 The program was open to all current public school children, as well as some children already in private school."
 The voucher law was later repealed in a public referendum.

 Huntsman was one of John McCain's earliest supporters in his 2008 presidential campaign.
 Huntsman helped McCain campaign in New Hampshire and other early primary states and went with him to Iraq twice including over Thanksgiving in 2007.
 At the 2008 Republican National Convention, Huntsman delivered a nominating speech for Alaska Gov. Sarah Palin, the party's nominee for vice president.
 Huntsman also helped raise more than $500,000 for McCain's 2008 presidential campaign.
-Of McCain's loss, Huntsman later observed, "We're fundamentally staring down a demographic shift that we've never seen before in America".
+Speaking about McCain's loss, Huntsman later observed, "We're fundamentally staring down a demographic shift that we've never seen before in America".